abeskin61/Red-Hat/index.md

 ## System Requirements

 ownCloud needs at least 128 MB of RAM, but we recommend a minimum of 512 MB.
-The actual memory use of an ownCloud server depends on the number of users and files, and volume of server activity.
+The actual memory use of an ownCloud server depends on the number of users and files, and on how active the server is.

 ## Prerequisites